expo/expo-exposure-notification/README.md

 # expo-exposure-notification

-Expo module and test app for the Apple / Google Exposure Notification (fka Contact Tracing) APIs
+Expo module and test app for the Apple / Google Exposure Notification (fka Contact Tracing) APIs.

 #### N.B.
 This module is in development.
 - The JavaScript interface into the underlying OS-level Exposure Notification APIs may change in significant ways.